 You might also like potato and zucchini fritters!

-Potatoes are cheap and easy to grow so it is not wonder they are a staple in many other countries who all have their own version of potato pancake.
+Cheap and easy to grow, potatoes a staple in traditional Polish dishes including well-known pierogi ruskie, potato dumplings and potato salad, in addition to the potato placki.
+The humble potato is also an important ingredient in many other cuisines which all have their own version of potato pancake.
 It is popular in Germany, Austria and most of Eastern Europe, as well as Sweden, but also further afield in Iran and Korea.
-In Poland potato pancakes are made using a handful of the most basic pantry ingredients.
-They are quick and easy to put together and absolutely delicious!

 Polish potato pancakes ingredients